-- Monkeypox occurs primarily in remote villages in Central and West Africa, near tropical rainforests.
+- Monkeypox is a rare disease that occurs primarily in remote parts of Central and West Africa, near tropical rainforests.

-- The monkeypox virus is transmitted to people from a variety of wild animals and it spreads in human population through human-to-human transmission.
+- The monkeypox virus is transmitted to people from various wild animals but has limited secondary spread through human-to-human transmission.

-- There is no treatment or vaccine available although smallpox vaccination has proven to be 85% effective in preventing monkeypox.
+- There is no treatment or vaccine available although prior smallpox vaccination was highly effective in preventing monkeypox as well.

 Monkeypox is a member of the Orthopoxvirus genus in the family Poxviridae.